nodejs/node/doc/api/process.markdown

     };

 `process.stderr` and `process.stdout` are unlike other streams in Node in that writes to them are usually blocking.

-They are blocking in the case that they refer to regular files or TTY file descriptors.
-In the case they refer to pipes, they are non-blocking like other streams.
+- They are blocking in the case that they refer to regular files or TTY file descriptors.
+- In the case they refer to pipes:
+  - They are blocking in Linux/Unix.
+  - They are non-blocking like other streams in Windows.

 To check if Node is being run in a TTY context, read the `isTTY` property on `process.stderr`, `process.stdout`, or `process.stdin`: